-As of December 31, 2022, we had outstanding employee options to purchase a total of 2,526,847 shares of common stock at exercise prices ranging from \$0.14 to \$0.19 per share, with a weighted average exercise price of \$0.15.
-As of December 31, 2022, there was a warrant outstanding for 105,380,666 shares in favor of VDA, which was part of their purchase consideration in January 2022.
+As of December 31, 2020, we had outstanding employee options to purchase a total of 3,349,793 shares of common stock at exercise prices ranging from \$0.14 to \$1.00 per share, with a weighted average exercise price of \$0.16.
+As of December 31, 2020, we had warrants outstanding to purchase a total of 250,000 shares of common stock at an exercise price of \$0.20 per share.
 The exercise of outstanding options and warrants and the sale in the public market of the shares purchased upon such exercise could be dilutive to existing stockholders and could adversely affect the market price of our common stock.